Air-gapped Environment

 CAPI Provider installation with OCI artifact

-As an administrator working in an air-gapped environment, you need to fetch the Azure Cluster API Provider (CAPZ) components from within your cluster since external internet access is restricted.
-This section demonstrates how to deploy CAPZ using OCI artifacts stored in your private registry.
+As an administrator working in an air-gapped environment, you need to fetch CAPI Provider components from within your cluster since external internet access is restricted.
+This section demonstrates how to deploy CAPI providers using OCI artifacts.

 export REGISTRY=<YOUR_PRIVATE_REGISTRY>